 Doors & windows, and ventilators form different openings in a building.
 Doors are made to access the room whereas windows and small ventilators are provided in the walls for the light and aeration in the building.

 A stone slab or a concrete slab called LINTEL is constructed just above the openings to hold up the walls above the openings.
 On the other hand, SILL is made up just below the window.
 There are different types of lintel classified according to the use of materials such as a brick lintel, stone lintel, concrete lintel, etc.

 Chajjas are the weather shades made above the windows and projected towards the outside of them.
 A Chajja restricts the direct sunbeams and rainwater to enter the house.

 The parapet is basically a short safety wall that is extended over the roof slab specifically in the case of flat roofs.

-Roof is the top most component of a building structure which acts as a protector of the building from the weathering effects.
+The roof is the top-most component of a building structure which acts as a protector of the building from the weathering effects.
 It mainly lies over the walls as well as columns.
-Thatch, leaves, stones, mud, bricks, tiles, R.C.C etc. are used to construct roofs.
+Thatch, leaves, stones, mud, bricks, tiles, R.C.C, etc(Different types of roof covering materials). are used to construct roofs.
 Roofs can be of different shapes but depending upon the environmental differences, it becomes flat in low rainfall area and sloppy in high rainfall or snowfall area.

-Coping is a structure constructed over the boundary wall or parapet to protect brick masonry walls by preventing the direct sunlight or rain.
+Coping is another component of a building structure, although, it is not always preferred by the owner.
+Coping is a structure constructed over the boundary wall or parapet to protect brick masonry walls by preventing direct sunlight or rain.
 Moreover, it is used to enhance the aesthetic beauty of the building also.